 They are such a powerful tool for influence; it is not difficult but rather impossible for anybody to say no to an offer.
 Bloggers and freelancers can use each such weapon of influence as a success mantra.

 The author has shared numerous examples for each of the six weapons of influence, and I will try to share an excerpt from each of the chapters.

 1. Reciprocation: The Old Give and Take … and Take

 The process of giving is such a powerful tool of reciprocation that it enforces the receiver in an uninvited debt and one can trigger rather unfair exchanges.

 The author shares many examples of reciprocation and how just giving a flower before asking a favor yielded great results.

 2. Commitment and Consistency: Hobgoblins of the Mind

 I will try to explain one technique by the author in slightly more detail.
-It is called foot-in-the-door technique and I have been a victim of it in the past.
+It is called the foot-in-the-door method, and I have been a victim of it in the past.